-John Mellkvist, a Swedish PR consultant and futurist, is on a personal quest to raise awareness that the older part of the workforce is being constantly undervalued.
+John Mellkvist, a Swedish PR consultant and futurist, is on a personal quest to raise awareness that the “older” workforce is constantly undervalued.

-For instance, Mellkvist is pushing local industry media to list “50 over 50” as a counterweight to all listings of junior marketing- and PR rockstars.
-I support his work wholeheartedly, of course, but I can’t help but react against the absolute absurdity of underestimating professionals with tons of experience and robust networks.
+For instance, Mellkvist is pushing local industry media to list “50 over 50” as a counterweight to all junior marketing and PR listings.
+I support his work wholeheartedly, of course, but I can’t help but react against the absurdity of underestimating professionals with tons of experience and robust networks.

-Why shouldn’t we, too, be confident enough to shape social media to better reflect our generations?
+Why shouldn’t we, too, be confident enough to shape social media to reflect our generation better?

 The Selfie Generation and Maturity

-I think of my behaviour in social media as I ponder the varying levels of emotional maturity amongst my peers in the Selfie Generation.
+I think of my behaviour on social media as I ponder the varying levels of emotional maturity among my peers in the selfie generation.
 Getting sucked into a maelstrom of clickbait and humblebrags is taxing.